hcooper/OctoDash-docker/README.md

 # OctoDash-docker
 Runs OctoDash in an Ubuntu docker container.

-This was created because I have dashboard devices running Alpine Linux, which uses libmusl (rather than glibc).
-OctoDash uses electron, which doesn't work with libmusl.
+This was created because I have dashboard devices running Alpine Linux.
+Alpine Linux uses libmusl (rather than glibc).
+However electron (which runs OctoDash) doesn't work with libmusl.

-Hence OctoDash doesn't work on Alpine Linux.
+I run the container with a `$DISPLAY` envar to make the OctoDash appear on the correct screen.

+I don't believe OctoDash needs everything that's installed in the container, but it just installs what the deb files say they need.